kellysmith1008/Refresh/Data-Handling-Training.md

 # Welcome
 Welcome to the Data Handling training.
-In this module, you’ll learn how to classify, store, and share data securely—whether you’re in engineering, sales, or management.
-Get ready to move beyond general awareness and master the specific technical and commercial requirements that help safeguard your organization and maintain compliance.
+In this training, you’ll learn how to classify, store, and share data securely.
+Get ready to move beyond general awareness and master the specific technical and commercial requirements that help safeguard CivicActions and maintain compliance.
 This training is key for the awareness of everyone across the company and provides the context for us to understand and embrace this initiative.

 ## Agenda
 - Data Classification